-University design students shape their own backyard
+AUT design students have renewed their own backyard

-“It means we’re creating uni neighbourhoods that better-reflect the everyday needs of students and staff, and we’re also giving future spatial designers and planners real world experience as they begin their careers,” she says.
+“It means we’re creating uni neighbourhoods that better reflect the everyday needs of students and staff, and we’re also giving future spatial designers and planners real world experience as they begin their careers,” she says.

 "Working on a live, quick-response project in collaboration with Auckland Council was a great way to ground our research students' practice-based inquiries," says Dr Carl Douglas, Head of Department at AUT University.